telerik/ajax-docs/controls/scheduler/server-side-programming/working-with-resources.md

 >note The resources are rendered as ComboBox controls when the Scheduler's RenderMode is set to Classic and as DropDownList controls when the RenderMode is set to Lightweight.
 >

+>note Avoid setting the name of the Resources to an already existing name or field.
+For example, setting "Reminder" as a name for the resource leads to non-working resources.
+>

 ## Example

 This example shows how to use the **Available** property to control the availability of a resource.
 This property is cleared on each data binding, so the list of available resources must be maintained separately from the scheduler.